DistributedCollective/zero/README.md

 When a deposit is changed (top-up, withdrawal):

 - A ZERO reward event occurs, and `G` is updated
-- Its ETH and ZERO gains are paid out
+- Its rBTC and ZERO gains are paid out
 - Its tagged front end’s ZERO gains are paid out to that front end
 - The deposit is updated, with new snapshots of `P`, `S` and `G`
 - The front end’s stake updated, with new snapshots of `P` and `G`